Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 When talking about ability, I am referring to an individual pupil’s capability to grasp new ideas and concepts.

 An ‘ability gap’ within a class will still be present whether that class is streamed or not.
-This is far from fixed, and changes in our pedagogy can result in pupils grasping new ideas quicker.
+This is far from fixed, and changes in our pedagogy can result in pupils grasping new ideas more quickly and working at a higher level than they may have done previously.
+With the right learning opportunities more pupils are able to become high achievers.

 When talking about attainment, I am referring to the differences between what pupils in the class know.